GrainLearning/HydraxMPM/README.md

-Differentiable Material Point Method solver developed with [JAX](https://jax.readthedocs.io/en/latest/quickstart.html)
+A Material Point Method solver developed with [JAX](https://jax.readthedocs.io/en/latest/quickstart.html)

-This is a pre-release version that is still in development.
+This code is still in pre-alpha, i.e., all models may not be feature-complete.

 ## Current features